 Warning shots fired in the form of a termination notice may be needed to begin the process.
 Why?
 Friendly requests for term renegotiations can be fruitless if the payer believes you will not terminate the contract.

 The Contract Renegotiation Notice (CRN) we have provided you is of a friendly nature.
 If you want to fire that warning shot (threat of termination), you might consider adding the following to your CRN letter:

 “According to the terms of our agreement, I can serve you notice at this time.
 Please know that the purpose is to renegotiate and not terminate, but if we don’t come to terms in 30 days, please understand that this is my termination notice.”

 Payers may say they don’t renegotiate under threat of termination, but there’s no sanction without the threat and the payer can simply disregard your notice to renegotiate.

-We have provided you with a Contract Renegotiation Appeal letter – you may want to fire that warning shot (threat of termination) in your appeal letter.
+Our Contract Renegotiation Appeal letter – you may want to fire that warning shot (threat of termination) in your appeal letter.

 Ask yourself this very real question: are you willing to walk out on the contract and terminate if the network or payer won’t work with your terms?
 Be firm on the terms you want.
 It’s up to you to decide what to accept.